roche-tan/availability-counter/README.md

 This is a simple project where I've put into practice various web development concepts, including:

-  -Script Tags: Added JavaScript code to my HTML using script tags to make the webpage interactive.
+  - Script Tags: Added JavaScript code to my HTML using script tags to make the webpage interactive.

   - Variables: Used variables to store and manage data in my JavaScript code.